Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 Customers and partners xAI has surfaced in primary-source posts, plus the counterparties that have disclosed xAI exposure on their own surfaces. xAI does not publish a customer-concentration disclosure (private; no 10-K); the roster below is intentionally limited to what is publicly verifiable.

-U.S. federal government — "Grok For Government"
+U.S. federal government — "xAI for Government"

 HUMAIN (Saudi Arabia) — sovereign AI partnership